 Kitchen staff are able to choose children to sit on a ‘top table’ for their excellent behaviour in the Dining Room (good manners, helping others).

-(This is the normal procedure but as a result of the Covid-19 pandemic a varied timetable has been introduced).

-10.4 Positive Feedback
+11.4 Positive Feedback

 Positive feedback to a child about their behaviour can take many forms including verbal praise, stickers, certificates, positive phone calls home, notes home, positive feedback to parents at the end of the day.